alexVinarskis/display-switch-keycombo/README.md

 `on_usb_connect` and `on_usb_disconnect`, if defined, take precedence over global defaults.

 ### Running external commands
-`display-switch` supports running external commands upon connection or disconnection of USB devices.
+`display-switch-keycombo` supports running external commands upon connection or disconnection of USB devices.
 This configuration can be global (runs every time a configured USB device is connected or disconnected) or per-monitor (runs only when a given monitor is being switched):